cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 Now that you know what CosmJS is, you should take your first steps in using it.
 A basic feature of a Cosmos chain is the ability to send tokens via the `bank` module.
 CosmJS naturally offers functions to cover this facility.
 You are going to:

 1. Use an existing test network (testnet) with a key of your own.
-2. Run basic CosmJS commands in a CLI script.
+2. Run basic CosmJS commands in a script that you run using the CLI.

 Additionally, you can choose to:

-1. Start a local chain that exposes RPCs.
+1. Start a local chain that exposes RPCs instead of using a testnet.
 2. Run the same basic CosmJS commands, but for this local chain.

-Along the way, you will learn CosmJS concepts.
+Along the way, you will learn the basic CosmJS concepts needed to start interacting with the Cosmos ecosystem.

 ## Script preparation